stordahl/datahog/README.md

 # lighthouse-datahog
-Collect historical lighthouse data on your products via Github Actions
+Collect historical lighthouse data on your products via Github